 Start your tour in Brasov with the Town Hall Square, where you can admire the colorful painted and ornate baroque structures.
 Visit the Black Church, the largest gothic church in Romania.
-Continue your visit and see Catherine`s Gate errected in 1559, the only original gate that still survives since medieval times.
+Continue your visit and see Catherine`s Gate erected in 1559, the only original gate that still survives since medieval times.
 Visit The Weavers Bastion, the largest medieval bastion in Brasov and the best-preserved among the seven original watchtowers constructed around the city walls.

 On your way to Bucharest we stop in Sinaia Mountain Resort where you will visit Peles Castle.
 The famous Peles Castle, a masterpiece of German New-Renaissance architecture, commissioned by King Carol I in 1873 and completed in 1883.
 Its 160 rooms are adorned with the finest examples of European art, Murano crystal chandeliers, German stained-glass windows, walls covered with Cordoba leather, Meissen and Sevres porcelains, ebony and ivory sculptures.
 Accommodation in Bucharest: Tempo Hotel (3*).

 Bucharest-Targoviste-Curtea de Arges-Sibiu-Biertan-Sighisoara-Viscri-Brasov-Bran-Sinaia-Bucharest